Skip to contents

 • Sample selection: Year, month, status filters

-• Navigation: Load, previous, next, random
+• Navigation: Load, previous, next, random, sync

 • Save button: Manual save trigger